andrey013/copperbox/libs/graphics/OpenVG/README.txt

 On MacOSX both the 0.2 and 0.1 bindings seem work on their respective libraries.

-On Windows I've not been able to get the 0.2 bindings to work, so go with Haskell OpenVG 0.1 and ShivaVG-0.2.0.
+On Windows I've not been able to get the 0.3.0 bindings to work (yet), 0.2.1 is preferred...